bittorrent/scout/README.md

 Scout requires Boost 1.58 or newer and Libsodium 1.0 or newer

+# Building

+Scout uses Boost.Build version 2 to build.
+For information on installing BBv2 see the [Boost.Build manual](http://www.boost.org/build/doc/html/bbv2/installation.html).
+By default scout uses the versions of boost and libsodium which are installed on the system.
+If you are building on Windows you will need to specify the paths to the boost and libsodium source trees using the BOOST_ROOT and SODIUM_ROOT environment variables.
+Example commands to build scout on Windows:

+    C:\scout> set BOOST_ROOT=C:\boost_1_60_0
+    C:\scout> set SODIUM_ROOT=C:\libsodium-1.0.8
+    C:\scout> bjam toolset=msvc-14

 # Setting up a DHT session

 Most users will want to use the dht_session class to easily set up a DHT node which can be used with the rest of scout's functions.
 To start a node create an instance of dht_session and call the start function.